locka99/opcua/README.md

 # Setup

-Read the [setup](./docs/setup.md) for instructions on building OPCUA for Rust and more in-depth thoughts on the whys and wherefores about the implementation.
+Read the [setup](./docs/setup.md) for instructions on building OPCUA for Rust.

 ## Cross-compile